-Fare po Fare policies F P1 Base fare level: fares for integral services are structured around a base fare level that balances the following considerations: Sufficient affordability for users to incentivise regular usage Maintaining the financial sustainability of services for Council Competitiveness with the direct costs of driving, such as fuel and parking costs.
-FP2 Fare structure: from the base fare level, fares for integral services will be structured in a way that balances the following considerations: Simplicity of the fare system Incentivising regular usage Varies between different user and trip types in a way that is equitable and fair Allowing different user and trip types to be served in a way that is financially sustainable for Council Aligns with NZTA's fares and pricing policy settings and guidance.
-The structure may include the following elements: Concessions: transport-disadvantaged people with less ability to pay will be charged lower fares, as outlined in F P3 below.
+Fare po olicies F P1 Base fare level: Fares for integral services are structured around a base fare level that balances the following considerations: Sufficient affordability for users to incentivise regular usage Maintaining the financial sustainability of services for Council Competitiveness with the direct costs of driving such as fuel and parking costs.
+F P2 Fare structure: From the base fare level, fares for integral services will be structured in a way that balances the following considerations: Simplicity of the fare system Incentivising regular usage Varies between different user and trip types in a way that is equitable and fair Allowing different user and trip types to be served in a way that is financially sustainable for Council Aligns with NZTA Waka Kotahi's fares and pricing policy settings and guidance The structure may include the following elements: Concessions: transport-disadvantaged people with less ability to pay will be charged lower fares, as outlined in FP3 below.
 Free transfers: ensuring that people can travel in complex ways without being charged more than they would for a single-vehicle trip.
-Fare capping: weekly and daily costs are capped to reward regular use.
-Distance structure: trips operate under a zonal fare system.
+Fare capping: Weekly and daily costs are capped to reward regular use Distance structure: Trips operate under a zonal fare system.
 Our proposed zones are outlined in Attachment 1.
-Use of cash: eliminate the use of cash payments following the implementation of bank card payments with NTS.
+Use of cash: Eliminate the use of cash payments following, the implementation of bank card payments with NTS.
 Until this point, cash fares should be higher, and a whole-dollar value to minimise cash handling.
-Variation between centres: Queenstown, Dunedin, and other parts of Otago have different community aspirations, demands and trip patterns, which may justify some differences in fare policy.
+Variation between centres: Queenstown, Dunedin, and other parts of Otago have differences in fare policy.

-F P3 Discounted travel for transport-disadvantaged groups: offer the following concessions off the adult base fare:

-Concession Concession discount

-Infant (under 5 years) 100% (free)

-Child (age 5 to 12) 100% (free)

-Youth (age 13 to 18) 40%

-Community Services Card 50%

-SuperGold Card 100% (free) in off-peak only

-F P4 Corporate fare schemes: support the implementation of concessions funded by third parties, such as workplace or student travel schemes.

-F P5 New funded concessions: implement any new, funded concession, if Council considers that: • the concession will not have a significant negative financial or operational impact • the concession does not undermine the effectiveness or integrity of the wider fare structure • the concession aligns with NZTA's fares and pricing policy settings and guidance.

-F P6 Fare reviews: base fare level reviews will be conducted annually, and fare structure (including concessions) reviews at least six yearly to ensure that: • The base fare level is adjusted in line with inflation • The base fare level and fare structures remain in line with policies F P1, F P2, and F P3.
-Any decision to increase fares in order to improve financial performance should include consideration of whether there are alternative interventions that could deliver a similar improvement in financial performance.

-F P7 Total Mobility: continue to pr the Total Mobility service. ovide funding to enable concessi ion fares for use of
+F P3 Discounted travel for transport-disadvantaged groups: Offer the following concessions off the adult base fare: Concession Concession discount Infant (under 5 years) 100% (free) Child (age 5 to 12) 100% (free) Youth (age 13 to 18) 40% Community Services Card 50% Super Gold Card 100% (free) in off-peak only F P4 Corporate fare schemes: Support the implementation of concessions funded by third parties, such as workplace or student travel schemes.
+F P5 New funded concessions: Implement any new, funded concession, if Council considers that: sion, if Council The concession will not have a significant negative financial or operational impact The concession does not undermine the effectiveness or integrity of the wider fare structure The concession aligns with NZTA Waka Kotahi's fares and pricing policy settings and guidance.
+F P6 Fare reviews: Base fare level reviews will be conducted annually, and fare structure (including concessions) reviews at least six yearly to ensure that: The base fare level is adjusted in line with inflation The base fare level and fare structures remain in line with policies F P1, F P2, and F P3 Any decision to increase fares in order to improve financial performance should include consideration of whether there are alternative interventions that could deliver a similar improvement in financial performance.
+F P7 Total Mobility: Continue to provide funding to enable concession fares for use of the Total Mobility service.

-Fare actions The council will: F A1 Undertake region-wide fare analysis to give effect to the RPTP fares and funding policies and establish a base fare level that adequately balances affordability to users and other funders.
-F A2 Review base fare levels annually, as a part of Annual Plan and Long-Term Plan processes, and the fare structure at least every six years.
-F A3 Collaborate with our partner agencies to coordinate and align parking strategies and other travel-demand management tools with fare policy to improve the value of public transport and achieve wider regional carbon-reduction and mode-shift outcomes.
+Fare actions The council will: F A1 Undertake region-wide fare analysis to give effect to the RPTP fares and funding policies and establish a base fare level that adequately balances affordability to users, and other funders.
+F A2 Review base fare levels, annually as a part of Annual Plan and Long Term Plan processes and the fare structure at least every six years.
+F A3 Collaborate with our partner agencies to coordinate and align parking strategies and other travel demand management tools with fare policy to improve the value of public transport and achieve wider regional carbon reduction and mode shift outcomes.